NextDotID/docs/docs/core-concepts/how-it-works.md

 After `ProofService` validates the Proof Post's existence and verifies the Private Key, it will relay the successful binding notification back to Application and User.

 **Example of how it will look like to a user:** The user requests for the account (eg: @nextdotid on Twitter) to be bound to their Avatar.
 The user signs a transaction to authenticate ownership of the account of the Twitter account.
 The Avatar then generates a public tweet with a signature.
-When published by the user, this tweet, along with the signature, indepenently verifies the user's linking of the account to the Avatar.
+When published by the user, this tweet, along with the signature, independently verifies the user's linking of the account to the Avatar.

 ![](../../static/img/how-it-works/platform-binding.png)